RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 func()
 ```

-*In rust static variable must be initialized at compile-time* (Meaning they cannot be initialized with state that can only be known at runtime).
+*In Rust static variable must be initialized at compile-time* (Meaning they cannot be initialized with state which can only be known at runtime).
 Also, *mutating a static variable is only possible in an unsafe context*.
 In this post we'll try to reason about these rules that are imposed by Rust on the static variables and also talk about why such rules are important.

 ```rust
 // OK - 0 can be known at comple time.